-- The mortgage loan is made to a new/transferred employee of an organization (corporation, military, etc.) to finance the purchase of his or her primary residence at a new job location - The employer normally relocates/transfers employees in the course of business - The loan has been originated pursuant to an organization's employee relocation program administered by the corporate employer or its agent - Mortgage financing may involve an employer.
-Employer contributions may be applied toward any one or more of the following: - Closing costs - o Buydowns or interest rate subsidies - Bridge loans - o Payment differential
+- The mortgage loan is made to a new or transferred employee of an organization (corporation, military, etc.) to assist in financing the purchase of the primary residence at a new job location

+- The mortgage financing assistance from the employer must be applied toward any one or more of the following:

+- Down Payment

+- Closing costs

+- Buydowns or interest rate subsidies

+- Bridge loans

+- Payment differential

+- Assistance for items outside of the direct financing of the subject property (ex. moving expenses, temporary housing, or assistance with the current residence), is acceptable provided the employer has contributed to financing in at least one of the above.